All Episodes

 Five days later, you wake up and you got a little sore throat.

-I mean, do you have COVID 19 or not?
+I mean, do you have COVID-19 or not?

-Now you're destroying quality of life for people and getting folks panicked if and when if they're appropriately socially distancing, they don't.
+Now you're destroying quality of life for people and getting folks panicked.

-The thing that gives you the most peace of mind is I do everything I can, and I'm out about as you are.
+The thing that gives you the most peace of mind is I do everything I can.

-I mentioned I was a nursing home.
+I mentioned I was at nursing home.

-I went to the Cash Valley in Utah uh last week with the epicenter, they had that meat processing facility where they had you know hundreds of people who got infected.
+They had that meat processing facility where they had hundreds of people who got infected.

-So, but I'm really careful.
+But I'm really careful.

-So when I get up in the morning with a sore throat, I'm not thinking COVID 19.
+So when I get up in the morning with a sore throat, I'm not thinking COVID-19.

 I'm thinking I got a sore throat.